 Shalom, dear visitor.

-1. “Pragmatism: New Name for some Old ways of thinking in Judaism”, Review-essay [in Hebrew] of David Brezis, Between Zealotry and Grace: Anti-Zealotic Trends in Rabbinic Thought, Ramat-Gan: Bar-Ilan University Press 2015 [Hebrew] and Hannah E. Hashkes, Rabbinic Discourse as a System of Knowledge, Leiden & Boston: Brill 2015, Daat 82 (2016), pp. 405-417
+1. “Pragmatism: A New name for some Old ways of thinking in Judaism”, Review-essay [in Hebrew] of David Brezis, Between Zealotry and Grace: Anti-Zealotic Trends in Rabbinic Thought, Ramat-Gan: Bar-Ilan University Press 2015 [Hebrew] and Hannah E. Hashkes, Rabbinic Discourse as a System of Knowledge, Leiden & Boston: Brill 2015, DAAT 82 (2016), pp. 405-417

-I graduated my MA (magna cum laude) at the Department of Jewish Thought (HU) in 2007.
+I graduated my MA (magna cum laude) at the Department of Jewish Thought, The Hebrew University, in 2007.
 The MA thesis I wrote (advised by Prof. Moshe Halbertal) is entitled “'If so, there would be no end to the matter' As Halakhic Argument in Rabbinic Texts” (Hebrew; for an English summary see here).
 In this work I examined a deliberative inclination to limit Halakhic concepts entailing endless normative implications.

 From fall 2012 until summer 2016 I was a fellow at The Hartman Institute's Beit-Midrash in Jerusalem.
 I translated into the Hebrew Prof. Michael Rosenak's Tree of Life, Tree of Knowledge: Conversations with the Torah, Boulder, Colorado and Oxford, UK: Westview Press 2001 (co-translation and editing: Dr. Avinoam Rosenak).
 The book was published as עץ החיים ועץ הדעת: שיחות עם התורה (Yediot Sfarim, Tel Aviv 2013).
 On winter 2014-2015 I taught two intensive academic courses at the Paideia Institute, in Stockholm (Sweden): 'The Varieties of Medieval Jewish Thought', and 'Modern Jewish Thought: The Turn to the World'.

-I am married to Eliraz, we live in Jerusalem and have four children.
-In this website I reflect on Judaism, social justice, technology, education, and existential issues, from a Jewish-humane and social-welfarist perspective.
-You may contact me at nadav.berman(at)mail.huji.ac.il
+I am married to Eliraz, we currently live in New Haven and have four children.
+In this website I reflect on Judaism, Israel, social justice, technology, education, and existential issues, from a Jewish-humane, social-welfarist and Zionist-concerned perspective.
+The opinions expressed here are my own, and do not represent any official opinion of institutions for which I work.
+For comments, questions or inviting lectures you may contact me at nadav.berman(at)yale.edu

 Nadav Berman Shifman